score-rearrangement/score-rearrangement.github.io/c97ace4c8fef2cee8fa0f3c9f52aab18dbd4f42438afe362ffb8f75ce4c04b84/README.md

 ## Codes
 - [ST+ codes](assets/ST+_codes.zip)
-  - tokenizer / detokenizer with samples
+  - Tokenizer / detokenizer codes with samples
-  - Currently tokenizer does not support chords (will be updated before the paper release)
+  - Currently tokenizer does not support chords (though will be updated before the paper release)